evrythng/dashboard-components-starter/README.md

 ## Quick Start

-This section given step-by-step guide on how to get your first widget available on your custom dashboard.
+This section gives a step-by-step guide on how to get your first widget available on your custom dashboard.
 For completing this guide, please ensure you're comfortable with `git`, `node`, `npm` and `javascript` overall.
 More detailed explanations on each step could be found at sections below.